johnalison/obsidian-notes/Journal/24 March 2025 Monday.md

 # [[Truth Skimmer]]
 - re-sent link: https://cmu.app.box.com/folder/313225672031?s=k7gnuj2zaq52xe7507ev4tntqw8bprr8

-# Physics Colloq
+# Physics Colloquium
-- Sol Gruner
+- Sol Gruner...Cornell
 - Upending Assumptions About Life On Earth
 - Claim: we are in a paradimg shift about where life is and how it evolved
 - Current Paradigm: "recipe for Life" Urey experiment "primodial soup"